Yathothkari Perumal Temple: Festivals and religious practices

-The temple follows the traditions of the Thenkalai sect of Vaishnavite tradition and follows vaikanasa aagama.
+The temple follows Tenkalai traditions of Srivaishnava Srivishtaadvaita sampradaya.
+The Kanchipuram thathacharyas eventually lost rights of this temple.
+Vegasetu stotram was written about this temple.

 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, a Brahmin sub-caste.
 The temple rituals are performed six times a day: Ushathkalam at 7 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 10:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Yathothkari Perumal and Komalavalli.
 During the last step of worship, nadaswaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 Aipassi Thiruvonam, the birth star of Poigai Alvar, is celebrated every year.
 Brahmotsavam celebrated during the Tamil month of Panguni (April - May) is the major festival of the temple.
 To indicate the legend of Kanikannan, the festive image of Yathothkari, Tirumalisai Alvar and Kanikkannan are taken in procession to Orikkai village to have a short stay during the Thai Magam festival celebrated during the Tamil month of Thai (January - February).
 Alvar Utsavam is a festival celebrated annually during the birth date of the Poigai Alvar based on Tamil calendar in the temple.

 Religious importance

+This temple was the temple Vedanta Desika dedicated vegasetu stotram!
 The temple finds mention in Perumpaanatrupadai written by Patanjali.
 There is a mention about the temple in Silappatikaram (2nd-3rd century CE), Patanjali Mahabharatham and Tolkāppiyam (3rd century BCE).
 The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Poigai Alvar, Peyalvar, Bhoothathalvar and Thirumalisai Avar.
 The Alvars have sung praise on the different forms of Yathothkari Peruamal.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 Many acharyas have also written songs on the various forms of God in this Temple.

 The temple is considered the birthplace of Poigai Alvar, one of the first three Alvar saints.
 He was found in a small pond (called Poigai in Tamil) near the temple.
 The temple and the pond are thus considered holy as it is the birthplace of the saint.